The UoPeople CompSci Curriculum Guide

 Peer review

-This means the key to success at this school to graduate with a 4+ GPA is to finesse the peer reviewed assignments by assuming whoever is grading you needs total hand holding and to keep the work within the parameters of the material for example I wrote a bunch of assignments in recursive code that nobody understood so they gave me a poor review.
+This means the key to success at this school to graduate with a 4+ GPA is to finesse the peer reviewed assignments by assuming whoever is grading you needs total hand holding and to keep the work within the parameters of the material for example I wrote a bunch of Python assignments in recursive code that nobody understood so they gave me a poor review.

 Preperation (waiting to start)

-As of this writing (March 2025) their 'prepare for your studies' recommendations actually has no recommendations.
+As of this writing (Dec 2025) their 'prepare for your studies' recommendations actually has no recommendations.

 General Ed req